EnzoBnl/enzobnl/spark.md

   - torrent broadcasts
   - sending large task results

+The execution can borrow storage region
+If storage needs to use part of its region borrowed space, some execution data is spill.

 Execution and storage share one unified region
 - When memory pressure arises, cached blocks are evicted.
 - Execution memory spills only if there is still not enough space after evicting storage memory